atlassian-labs/figma-for-jira/README.md

 designs into Jira.

-- Implements the `Design` [Connect module](https://developer.atlassian.com/cloud/jira/platform/about-connect-modules-for-jira/) to enable linking/unlinking Figma designs to/from a Jira issue
+- Implements the `Design` [Connect module](https://developer.atlassian.com/cloud/jira/platform/about-connect-modules-for-jira/) to enable linking/unlinking Figma designs to/from a Jira issue.
 - Implements an ability to sync Figma design data to Jira for the configured Figma teams.
 - Provides backwards compatibility with the previous versions of the app.